40-minute super soft hamburger buns

 A Few Tips for the Best Hamburger Buns

 I added an egg wash and sesame seed situation on top, as well, because I need that little bit of texture, ya know?
-And really, these quick buns taste no different than ones that take hours to prepare.
+And really, these quick buns taste similar to ones that take hours to prepare like these soft, buttery brioche buns.
 I will say that, if you want to make 12 buns as per the recipe, they will turn out a little small (like, slider-style), so divide the buns into fewer pieces and bake them for a little longer if you want bigger buns.
+Not that there is anything wrong with sloppy joes sliders.
+I would highly recommend this Hawaiian bread recipe for that endeavor.

 Otherwise, the hardest part about this recipe is trying not to scarf down two sloppy joes before your husband eats even one.
 Not that I know anything about this.
 Ahem.